 Statistical methods and computer applications are covered as they relate to survey research, agency evaluation, and content analysis.
-Qualitative methods are also taught, and include field methods, historical research, and legal bibliography.
-Prerequisites: Admitted to MCJ program or permission of MCJ Program Coordinator and CJ 602.
+Qualitative methods are also taught and include field methods, historical research, and legal bibliography.
+Prerequisite: Admitted to MCJ Program and CJ 602 or permission of MCJ Program Coordinator.

-CJ 693 Capstone Course (3)
+CJ 693 Capstone Experience (3)

 A Capstone course is a graduate course that typically serves as a comprehensive assessment of the knowledge and skills of a graduate student in the major field of study.
 It is usually completed at the end of the degree program.
 This Capstone course is a self-directed, integrated, learning opportunity.
 It is designed to integrate and synthesize all coursework in the criminal justice graduate program and related areas so the student has a broad conceptual and practical understanding of the criminal justice career field.
-Prerequisites: Admitted to MCJ program, 24 hours of coursework completed and instructor permission.
+Prerequisite: Admitted to MCJ program, 24 hours of coursework completed (including all core coursework), and Instructor permission.